Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it retrieves a cross-repository knowledge graph from ADR Aggregator with analytics and insights, and visualizes ADR relationships.
-This distinguishes it from sibling tools like analyze_adr_timeline or get_adr_context.
+The description clearly states the tool retrieves a cross-repository knowledge graph from ADR Aggregator, with analytics and insights.
+The verb 'Get' and resource 'knowledge graph' are specific, and the focus on visualizing ADR relationships distinguishes it from sibling tools like analyze_adr_timeline or compare_adr_progress.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.